processone/docs.ejabberd.im/content/admin/configuration.md

 ## mod_block_strangers

-This module allows to block/log messages comming from an unknown entity.
+This module allows to block/log messages coming from an unknown entity.
 If a writing entity is not in your roster, you can let this module drop and/or log the message.
 By default you'll just not receive message from that entity.
 Enable this module if you want to drop SPAM messages.